graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Could yield one of the following objects:
+Could yield one of the following results:

 - `{ "volumeInMetresCubed": 3.8 }`
 - `{ "numberOfBoxes": 27 }`